sajidmahmud01/Exploratory-Data-Analysis-and-Predictive-Modeling/README.md

 ﻿# Exploratory-Data-Analysis-and-Predictive-Modeling

-# Data Visualization and Regression Analysis: STAT 1910 Project
+# Data Visualization and Regression Analysis

-This repository contains a comprehensive data analysis project developed by **Group S**:

-- Ainrhon Uy
-- Sajid Oyon
-- Dushyant Rai Mungur
-- Divyesh Jadheea
-- Emmanuel Lagudah

 The project was created for the **STAT 1910** course and utilizes datasets from [OpenIntro](https://www.openintro.org/data/).